 Table 7 shows the estimation results with instrumental variables and all the controls.
 The first column repeats the OLS results in the last column of Table 6, and the second column shows the corresponding two-stage-least-squares estimates.
 Those are similar to the OLS estimates, being well within one standard error from one another.
-To evaluate the strength of the instrumental variables, we follow the procedure in Sanderson and Windmeijer (2016) to obtain separate first-stage F statistics for each of the endogenous variables.
-Since the F-statistics are below the value of 10 recommended by Staiger et al. (1997), the estimates may have some bias and incorrect standard errors.
+To evaluate the strength of the instrumental variables, we follow the procedure in Sanderson and Windmeijer (2016) to obtain separate firststage F statistics for each of the endogenous variables.25 Since the F-statistics are below the value of 10 recommended by Staiger et al. (1997), the estimates may have some bias and incorrect standard errors.
 The literature on IVs then recommends the use of limited information maximum likelihood (LIML) estimators.
 The third column of Table 7 carries out the estimation using a continuously updated GMM estimator (GMM-CUE), similar to a limited information maximum likelihood estimator but which allows for clustered and heteroskedastic standard errors.
-The Stock and Yogo (2005) critical values in the LIML model for a p-value of 5% to be 10% or better is 6.46, at or close to our obtained values.
+The Stock and Yogo (2005) critical values in the LIML model for a p-value of 5% to be 10% or better is 6.46. at or close to our obtained values.

+These instruments, inspired from the previous work mentioned above, exploit the idea that after allowing for controls, all long-term effects of either historical immigration enclaves, land-grant college location, or historical population on local productivity derive from their impact on current occupational composition and population.
 To verify that our empirical strategy indeed identifies external effects, we carry out the same regressions on data generated by a counterfactual allocation in which we set $\tau^{R,k} = \tau^{L,k} = 0$ for all occupations k.
 The results are presented in Table 10 in the Appendix.
 They confirm that the OLS estimates for the effect of occupation shares on productivity are biased downward (the coefficients are now negative), whereas the estimates for the external productivity effects related to population exhibit little bias.
 More importantly, the exercise also shows that our IV's successfully eliminate most of those biases, especially so in the GMM-CUE estimates.

 As a final measure of robustness, we carry out an estimation exercise using IV's implied by the model.
 Recall that, in our framework, the size and composition of population in different locations is determined simultaneously by local productivity, amenities, input-output linkages, and trade costs.
 Thus, we construct a counterfactual allocation where, for each industry and occupation, we set productivity to be fully exogenous and equal to the averages, across cities, of the productivity parameters, T_n^{kj} .
 We then use the counterfactual employment shares and totals implied by that exercise as instruments.
 The results, presented in Table 11 in the Appendix, confirm the main findings.
-Namely, the effect of population composition is larger than that of city size, and the compositional effect is larger for CNR workers than for non-CNR's.
+Namely, the effect of population composition is larger than that of city size, and the compositional effect is larger for CNR workers than for non-CNRs.